Raith Rovers F.C.: Managerial history

-Rovers managers since World War II:
+Raith Rovers have appointed 34 permanent managers since World War II:

 Women's team

 Raith Rovers Ladies and Girls F.C. was the oldest affiliated women's team in Scotland.
 In February 2022, the team resolved to cut ties with Raith Rovers due to the controversy over the signing of David Goodwillie, who was ruled to have raped a woman.
-The women’s team renamed themselves McDermid Ladies, after the writer Val McDermid.
+The women's team renamed themselves McDermid Ladies, after the writer Val McDermid.